 Sleep apnea is a common sleep disorder that involves repeated breathing interruptions during sleep that may occur hundred of times each night as a result of structural abnormalities or brain malfunctions.
 This condition affects about 18 million people of all ages in the US with a risk of serious complications.
 Sleep apnea occurs when the upper airway and airflow are blocked, causing the oxygen levels to drop in both in the brain and the blood.
 This causes shallow breathing or breathing pauses during sleep.

 Patients who are overweight, have high blood pressure, are older, smoke or have a family history of sleep apnea may have an increased risk of developing obstructive sleep apnea, while those with heart disease or a stroke are at an increased risk for central sleep apnea.
 Fortunately, most cases of sleep apnea can be effectively diagnosed and treated.
+Call (631) 423-6767 today and consult Dr. Dean Glasser about your concerns and questions regarding sleep apnea!

 Types of Sleep Apnea